leandrobof/atomdft/README.md

 To do:

-*adaptar tablas SK para el caso relativista.

-*Hubbard U.

-*Punteros inteligentes.
+Sk tablas como clase.
+Extender al caso Heteronuclear.